strawberryinclude/ID2223-Lab2/README.md

 ## Project Overview

 This repository contains our solution for Lab 2.
 The goal of this project was to construct a complete LLM pipeline: starting from fine-tuning a pre-trained foundation model on a specific instruction dataset, to deploying a scalable, serverless user interface (UI) for inference.
+And also try to think how to improve the model from the initial version.

-We utilized the Unsloth library to optimize training on limited hardware (Google Colab T4 GPU) and deployed the final model on Hugging Face Spaces using CPU inference.
+We utilized the Unsloth library to optimize training on limited hardware (Google Colab T4 GPU).
+After running out of the free usage of Colab, we rented a GPU to train the model.
+And we deployed the final model on Hugging Face Spaces using CPU inference.

 ---